The Walter and Liesel Schwab Charitable Trust

 Demonstrate Educational Commitment Despite Challenges: The trust's testimonials highlight students who persevered through significant obstacles.
 Anna shared: "S & W came to my rescue when they supported me financially to go towards all my expenses“ after quitting work due to stress from balancing studies, employment, and family.
 Blessing noted: ”S&W relieved a lot of pressure on me and enabled me to continue with my studies" after facing course expulsion due to financial difficulties.

-Alignment with Healthcare and Humanitarian Fields: The trust prioritizes degrees in social work, medicine, nursing, health-related professions, and fields with “clear humanitarian purpose.”
+Alignment with Healthcare and Humanitarian Fields: The trust prioritises degrees in social work, medicine, nursing, health-related professions, and fields with “clear humanitarian purpose.”
 These align with the trust's mission to support those who will serve communities.

 Complete and Careful Applications: The trust explicitly states “there is no advantage for students who submit their applications first, so please take your time and fill in applications carefully.”
 Quality over speed is valued.